Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

 2. Connect to your container service
  1. linux jumpbox - start a VNC to the jumpbox using instructions https://github.com/anhowe/ubuntu-devbox.
 The jumpbox takes an hour to configure.
 If the desktop is not ready, you can tail /var/log/azure/cluster-bootstrap.log to watach installation.
- 2. windows jumpbox - remote desktop to the windows jumpbox
+ 2. windows jumpbox - remote desktop to the windows jumpbox (username is `azureuser`)
  3. no jumpbox - SSH to port 2200 on your NAT creating a tunnel to port 5050 and port 8080.
 Then use the browser of your desktop to browse these ports.

 3. browse to the Mesos UI.
 Internet Explorer will automatically point to the URL, but if you are on linux, the URL will be the master name, something like http://mesos-master-01234567-0:5050/